ervinpepic/GlobeAbc/wp-content/plugins/learnpress/readme.txt

 Add-ons are used to provide extra features for LearnPress and you can also write your own add-on for more purposes.

 **LearnPress is free and always will be**
-Education should be free and we want you to bring it to as many people as you can.
+Education should be free, and we want you to bring it to as many people as you can.
 Therefore, we create LearnPress as a tool for you to create online course and share it.
 We'll continue to develop it as long as we can and make it better and better.

 **LearnPress is actively developed**
 We are developing and improving LearnPress day by day and bringing you more new features cos we want LearnPress to become the **best WordPress LMS plugin**.